British forces in Hoek van Holland

 A British battalion [Irish Guards] had been dropped in Hook of Holland during the May War [overnight 11-12 May].
 They were designated as 'Harpoon Force.'
 It was 651 men strong.

-The battalion was extremely lightly armed.
+The battalion was lightly armed.
 It had taken no vehicles along, with exception of one or two signal trucks, and the heaviest weapons available were a handful of 3" mortars.
-Together with the standard Brenguns and the occasional 'Boys' AT gun, it formed the entire 'heavier' arsenal at hand.
+Together with the standard Brenguns and the occasional 'Boys' AT gun, the mortars formed the entire 'heavier' arsenal at hand.
+Obviously available ship's armament could assist in arty support, if required.

-In the morning of the 14th the British navy had shown some activity near Hook of Holland.
-The light cruiser HMS Calcutta cruised along the coast and fired at German planes when they got into range.
+In the morning of the 14th the British navy had shown some continuous activity near Hook of Holland.
+The light cruiser HMS Calcutta cruised along the coast and fired off some rounds at some parked German planes when they got into range.
 The ship also shelled some Dutch positions by accident.
-Fortunately no victims resulted from this error.
+Fortunately no victims resulted from this blue-on-blue incident.

-When the Germans aimed some bombs at Hoek van Holland and other positions alongside the Nieuwe Waterweg, the Irish Guards left their arms and equipment and ran to the docks.
+The German Luftwaffe was quite active, also around the Hook.
+When the Germans aimed a few series of bombs at Hoek van Holland and other positions alongside the Nieuwe Waterweg, the impressed Irish Guards left their arms and equipment and ran to the docks.
 Here they boarded the British ships available [HMS Whitshed, HMS Vesper, HMS Malcolm].
 The Guards had suffered eleven men KIA and twenty wounded.

 The Dutch soldiers who witnessed the British panic grew very confused and worried.
-Some time after the Dutch took over the previous British positions.
-The last Allies had left the Fortress Holland.
+The Dutch took over the previous British positions.
+With the departure of the Guards the last Allies had left the Fortress Holland.
 They wouldn't return at this location for five long years...

 Another battalion had been scheduled to leave for Holland.
 A battalion of the Welsh Guards.
-Their departure was however cancelled by the news of the Dutch capitulation.
+Their departure had been cancelled however, after news of the Dutch capitulation was received.

-The British complement was completed by a representation of the Royal Marines.
-An outfit of 200 assembled Marines - mostly non-com's - had been hasitely sent to Hook of Holland to prepare a bridgehead for the British troops to follow and to safeguard a potential evacuation of the Dutch Royal Family.
+The British complement had been completed by a representation of the Royal Marines, the first British foot soldiers to set ground on Dutch soil during the siege of the country.
+An outfit of 200 randomly assembled Marines - mostly non-com's - had been hasitely sent to Hook of Holland to prepare a perimeter-bridgehead for the Guards and demo parties to follow and to safeguard a potential evacuation of the Dutch Royal Family.
 It arrived during the night 11/12 May 1940.
 It was commanded by Major B.G.B.
 Mitchell.

 The demo teams